 Hootsuite offers free plans as well as paid plans.
 Depending on how many profiles you are trying to manage, there is something that is affordable and simple that can keep you up to date on social media without eating up every minute of your day.

 Online business directories are the Yellow Pages of the 21st century.
 The concept is really simple, every directory you add your name to is another opportunity for someone to find you.
 Free is free anyway you slice it, so you might as well take a day or two and fill out the forms to get found.

 I used HubSpot’s recommendations to list my business.
 Like I said, it took a good day and a half of filling out forms, but I’ve probably picked up 5 or 6 long term clients from the directories, so it was time well spent.

 It’s not enough just to blog—you have to become an active member of the blogosphere in your niche.
 Again, the goal is to develop that expert status by getting yourself and your ideas out there.

-There more you show up and comment about what’s going on in your niche, the more you are regarded as an expert in your field.
-It will create referrals from many different people.
+There more you show up and comment on what’s going on in your niche, the more you are regarded as an expert in your field.
+It will create referrals for many different people.